blay/blay.se/edgeryders.markdown

 of trust that institutions and political structures are either equipped to face new political challenges, utilize new participatory opportunities or equipped to be able to adapt to the new circumstances.
+Edgeryder Jonathan Sundqvist exemplifies this sentiment with his experiences with working with citizen journalism for the climate meetings at COP15

+> Perhaps it was around that time I started to feel that I wasn’t able
+> to do enough or the right things.
+It was the most stressful time of my
+> life participating during those meetings.
+So much going on all the
+> time, but at the same time, nothing.
+It was moving at a snail’s pace.

+> Sheer frustration.

+> People were talking.
+But nothing was happening.
+As you may know it’s
+> still going on, with little movement forward.
+>
+> (Sundqvist, n.d.)

 The other consequence is that no one really knows what to do next.
 Or rather, there are contending proposals of what to do next, but no consensus of how to proceed.
 This leads to a situation where there is